tiffgerst/cosmwasm-book/src/actor-model/idea.md

 The actor model is the solution to the problem of communication between smart contracts.
-Let's take a look at the reasons why this particular solution is chosen in CosmWasm, and what are the consequences of that.
+Let's take a look at the reasons why this particular solution is chosen in CosmWasm, and what the consequences of that are.

 ## The problem